cardano-foundation/CIPs/CIP-0072/README.md

 This one is rather obvious but for the sake of completeness worth documenting.
 We analyzed how much we should put on-chain vs off-chain and we quickly reached the conclusion that it is better to keep small amount of data on-chain and larger chunk off-chain for which is what exactly CIP-26 is meant for.

 ### CIP-26 as *ONE* of Storage Layers
 We believe that CIP-26 is geared towards storing this type of off-chain metadata format but we don't want by any means to stipulate / police this form of storage.
-In fact it is possible to use offchain metadata storage alternatives such as direct http hosting / REST API/ IPFS / git, etc.
+In fact it is possible to use offchain metadata storage alternatives such as CIP-26 compatible server / direct http(s) hosting / IPFS, etc.

 ### How to Find Off-Chain Data?
 We went back and forth whether we should actually store link (links) to off-chain metadata, eventually we settled on a solution that this is required